-If you know my work you know I’m a bit obsessed with this quote from the playwright and social activist George Bernard Shaw:
+If you know anything about me or my work, you know I’m a bit obsessed with this quote from the playwright and social activist George Bernard Shaw:

 “This is the true joy in life, the being used for a purpose recognized by yourself as a mighty one; the being thoroughly worn out before you are thrown on the scrap heap; the being a force of Nature instead of a feverish selfish little clod of ailments and grievances complaining that the world will not devote itself to making you happy.”

 A couple of years back, I launched a small group mastermind program for people who felt inspired to experience “the true joy in life” and be used by the creative potential of the deeper mind to impact the world.
 Each time I run it, the same thing happens.

 Every single member of the group uncovers more possibility, depth, and fun in the unleashing of their own unique voice in a wide variety of forms and expressions.
 Along the way they bump into every one of their insecurities about themselves, judgement, criticism, and their value and worth in the world; then one by one (and sometimes in one fell swoop), they see the transient, arbitrary, and thought-created nature of those insecurities, releasing them from their grasp and leaving them free to expand, express, and impact the world around them at a whole new level.

 If the idea of being unleashed in this way makes you gasp, grin, giggle, or even brings a tear to your eye, here’s how it all works:

 Throughout the week you’ll have the opportunity to put yourself on the spot and in the spotlight, sharing your voice in a multiplicity of forms through a variety of group and individual exercises.
 I’ll be feeding back to you throughout our time together, not only offering you real-time coaching but identifying leverage points for you to focus on in developing your creative work going forward.